- Polished Concrete Information

 - Design Ideas: Polished Concrete Info

-Levels of Concrete PolishingHow to achieve different levels of sheen on a polished floor
+Levels of Concrete PolishingHow to achieve different levels of sheen and aggregate exposure on a polished floor

 At a level 3 polish, your concrete floors will really begin to shine and clearly reflect side and overhead lighting.

-Depending on the diamond grit you use to polish a concrete floor, you can achieve different ranges of polish and different levels of sheen, from matte to a glassy mirror-like finish.
-These ranges are typically categorized in levels ranging from 1 through 4.
+Depending on the diamond grit you use to polish a concrete floor, you can achieve different ranges of aggregate exposure and different levels of sheen, from matte to a glassy mirror-like finish.
+The Concrete Polishing Association of America classifies finished gloss levels in ranges from 1 through 4 and aggregate exposures as A, B, C or D, depending on the degree of exposure.
 For coarse grinding, you'll generally start out using diamonds embedded in a metal matrix.
 As you begin to polish the floor in successive passes, you'll typically switch to finer diamond abrasives bonded in a plastic or resinous matrix to achieve higher degrees of shine.
 Here are the four levels of polishing and the degree of shine you can expect to achieve at each level.
 (Source: Bob Harris' Guide to Polished Concrete)

-A level 1 polish usually can be obtained by stopping at the100-grit resin bond.
+A level 1 ground polish usually can be obtained by stopping below the100-grit resin bond.
 When you look directly down at the floor, it will appear somewhat hazy with little if any clarity or reflection.

 This level of polish produces a high degree of shine, so that when standing directly over the surface, you can see your reflection with total clarity.
 Also, the floor appears to be wet when viewed from different vantage points.
 A level 4 polish is obtained by going up to a 3,000-grit resin-bond diamond or by burnishing the floor with a high-speed burnisher outfitted with specialty buffing pads.